PSModule/Sodium/README.md

 # Sodium

-A PowerShell module that provides [`Sodium.Core`](https://github.com/ektrah/libsodium-core) functionality.
+A PowerShell module that provides direct bindings to the [`libsodium`](https://github.com/jedisct1/libsodium) cryptographic library.

 This module was initially created to serve the needs of the [GitHub PowerShell module](https://github.com/PSModule/GitHub).
 GitHub's method for creating or updating [secrets via the REST API](https://docs.github.com/en/rest/guides/encrypting-secrets-for-the-rest-api?apiVersion=2022-11-28#example-encrypting-a-secret-using-c)